Ma Ma (2015 film): Plot

 The story takes place in Spain from 2012 to 2013.
 Magda (Penélope Cruz) is an unemployed teacher living in Madrid with her young son, Dani.
 Her husband has recently left her for a younger woman, leaving her emotionally shaken.
 One day during a routine checkup, Magda discovers a lump in her breast.
 The biopsy confirms she has breast cancer.
 She tries to face the diagnosis bravely, focusing her energy on Dani, who is passionate about soccer.

 At one of Dani’s matches, Magda meets Arturo, a talent scout for Real Madrid.
 That same day, Arturo receives terrible news: his wife and daughter have been in a car accident.
 His daughter later dies, and his wife remains comatose.
 Bonded by tragedy, Magda and Arturo form a close friendship that gradually becomes a romantic relationship.

 Magda undergoes a mastectomy and chemotherapy.
 Despite the physical and emotional strain, she continues to care for Dani and support Arturo in his grief.
 Eventually, she learns that her cancer has spread and is terminal.
 Around the same time, she discovers she is pregnant with Arturo’s child.
 Although the pregnancy complicates her health further, Magda decides to carry the baby to term, believing it is a gift of life in the midst of her decline.

-As her illness worsens, Magda prepares her family for her passing.
+As her illness worsens, Magda prepares her family for her death.
 She insists on honesty with Dani and tries to fill his remaining time with her with warmth and courage.
 In the end, she gives birth to a daughter, whom she names Natasha.
 After the birth, Magda’s health rapidly deteriorates, and she dies shortly afterward.

 The film closes with the image of her family left behind — devastated, but bound together by Magda’s love and sacrifice.